b-rajkumar/til/english-communication.md

 - Signal: A signal is a sound or a movement that people make to give others information, instruction or warning.

+## CHAPTER - 3: Effective Speaking Guidelines

+### Summary:

+- Effective communication calls for coordinated effort.
+Good communication like any other high-quality output is very much the result of hard work.
+  Good communication does not occur accidentally.
+It calls for proper planning, understanding of human behavior, choice of physical facilities and mechanical or electronic devices and the organizational context.

+- An essential for effective communication is the need to understand how the process of communication works, i.e., the principles and tools of communication.
+To appreciate the various steps involved in communication in terms of encoding, decoding, transmission, comprehension and feedback, it is necessary to have a good understanding of the mode, channels, types,instruments, methods and barriers relating to communication and the factors affecting it.

+- The process of communication should take just the right time.
+Long speeches that stretch well beyond the allotted time, lengthy written communication and unusually long films and documents not only test the patience of the listener/reader/viewer, but also tend to lose their force and get diluted in the process.

+- Effectiveness of the communication will depend on the choice of methods and instruments.
+There are times when written communication cannot convey as forcefully as oral communication.
+There are occasions when a telephone call would be more appropriate than a letter.

+- Even before the speaker opens her mouth to speak, the listeners start their appraisal.
+Audiences tend to size up the speaker from the speaker’s appearance, attire and posture.
+The attire should convey the right message.
+  Casual appearance in an otherwise formal occasion should be avoided.

+- Contents of the speech should of course be audience relevant.
+Apart from that, the delivery of the speech should also be audience friendly.
+The choice of words, the transmission rate, illustrations and stories, amplification of points, use of jargon and the level of interaction would be such as to ensure a proper connect with the audience.

+- No two groups of audience are identical.
+Again, the expectations of the same group may vary from time to time.
+That is why it is essential that speaker pitches his or her speech to the specific audience.
+Are they young or old, male or female, generalists or specialists, homogeneous or heterogeneous, small or big, well informed or otherwise, friendly or hostile?

+- Accomplished speakers know how to make even uninteresting subjects interesting and worthy of attention.
+Arrangement refers to sequencing and order of presentation.
+It means avoiding going back and forth and speaking in a rambling manner.
+Style refers to the stamp of individuality.

+- Voice modulation makes a big difference to the impact a speaker makes on the listeners.
+Experts on communication note that even if you have something worth saying, if you express it in a tone or manner that is a turn-off, it guarantees that no one will listen.

+- The speakers should use every opportunity to elicit responses from the listeners.
+Questions such as, ‘Are you with me so far?’ or ‘Shall we proceed further?’ or ‘Do you have any questions?’ provide opportunities to the listeners to respond.

+- Good speakers learn to make their speeches animated and exciting.
+Listeners enjoy every minute of the speech when there is great delivery.
+Just as routine or ordinary topics are made interesting by great delivery, very interesting topics are made dull and monotonous by bad delivery.

+- Any derogatory references to caste, creed, community, religion or colour and sexist remarks should be scrupulously avoided.
+Wise cracks or remarks at the expense of somebody else do not always go well with the audience.
+  Good speakers show humility and admit their mistakes and shortcomings, if any.

+### Keywords:

+- Arrangement: Arrangement refers to sequencing and order of presentation.
+  It means avoiding going back and forth and speaking in a rambling manner.

+- Style: Style refers to the stamp of individuality.
+It refers to a copious supply of words and using them with judgement.

+- Voice modulation: It is an inflection of the tone or pitch of the voice, specifically the use of stress or pitch to convey meaning